 You can measure the value of a manufacturing firm using a number of well-known methods.
-All of these fall under the market, income and asset approaches to business valuation.
+Importantly, all of these fall under the market, income and asset approaches to business valuation.
 However, to get accurate business valuation results you need to focus on two key points.

 1. Identify and include all income-producing assets in your manufacturing company valuation.

 More so than most other business types, manufacturing firms use a large number of assets.
 For example, property, plan and equipment typically represent a large portion of the manufacturing company’s investment.

 Off-balance sheet assets such as internally developed intellectual property are very common.
 In other words, product and process technologies can be licensed to generate additional income streams which increase business value.

 At the same time, a manufacturing firm may have some assets on the books that do not currently contribute to income generation.
 For instance, the company may not fully use other assets, such as plant capacity, to produce income.
 If fully exploited, the value of these assets can be substantial.

 2. Base your business valuation on a realistic cash flow forecast and business risk assessment.

 Accurate estimation of the income-producing capacity for a manufacturing business may be challenging.
 Yet it is essential in defining what the business is worth.

 Manufacturing firms invest heavily in developing new products and processes.
 And all products have a finite life cycle.
-Without constant innovation, technology obsolescence sets in quickly, reducing the income derived from product sales.
+Therefore, without constant innovation, technology obsolescence sets in quickly.
+And this reduces the income derived from product sales.

 The levels of capital investment needed, and the accuracy of sales projection make a major difference to the manufacturing firm’s income prospects.
 Moreover, market acceptance of new products and competitive response also affect how successful a product launch is.

 In terms of valuing a manufacturing business, this requires that you capture these elements in your cash flow forecast and business risk assessment.